araleo/r/README.md

 ### Create app

-The ca command will create a new vite react app with the typescript template.
-It will run the following command, substituting {NAME} for the given parameter:
+The ca command will create a new react app with vite or cra and the typescript template.
+It will run one of the following commands, substituting {NAME} for the given parameter:

-`npm create vite@latest {NAME} -- --template=react-ts`
+`npm create vite@latest NAME -- --template=react-ts`

+`npx create-react-app NAME --template typescript`

 It will also install eslint and create eslint and prettier config files to the new app.
-You can edit the vite command and the configuration files in the templates module.
+You can edit the vite or cra command and the configuration files in the templates or constants module.

 This command was not tested on MacOS.